naretakis/custom-lens-wa-hub/Medicaid-Lens/supporting-files/sample-provider-enrollment.md

 1. How efficiently are providers enrolled in the Medicaid program?
 2. What percentage of applications are processed within standard timeframes?
 3. How effectively does the enrollment process validate provider credentials?
+4. How does the system track and manage provider revalidation cycles?
+5. How are provider risk levels assigned and managed during enrollment?
+6. What mechanisms are in place to verify provider information against external databases?

 ### Maturity Level Definitions

 #### Level 1: Initial
 Manual provider enrollment process with paper-based applications and limited validation of provider information.
+No systematic approach to screening against federal databases or tracking revalidation requirements.

 #### Level 2: Repeatable
 Basic online enrollment forms with some automated validation, though manual review is still required for most applications.
+Basic screening against required databases (LEIE, EPLS, NPPES, Death Master File) with manual tracking of revalidation cycles.

 #### Level 3: Defined
 Fully electronic enrollment process with automated validation against multiple sources and self-service status checking.
+Automated screening against all required federal databases with systematic tracking of the five-year revalidation cycle.
+Risk-based screening protocols implemented according to federal requirements.

 #### Level 4: Managed
 Intelligent workflow with predictive analytics, real-time credential verification, and automated risk assessment.
+Proactive management of revalidation cycles with automated notifications and tracking.
+Advanced risk-based screening with automated adjustment of provider risk levels based on program integrity factors.

 #### Level 5: Optimized
 Continuous monitoring and revalidation with cross-program enrollment coordination and adaptive enrollment requirements based on provider risk.
+Real-time monitoring of provider status changes across federal and state databases with automated alerts for potential issues.
+Dynamic risk assessment that adapts to emerging program integrity concerns.

 ## Roles